 If you are living in the Netherlands or you are paying income-tax in the Netherlands you are required to purchase a health insurance at a Dutch insurance company.
-In the past there was a difference between public and private healthcare in the Netherlands.
-This however has been changed and everybody is now required to purchase basic health insurance.

 The basic package

 The government decides on what the standard package covers.
 Health insurance companies are legally obliged to offer at least this basic package and can not reject anybody who is applying for it.
 With the basic package you are covered for the following:

 - Medical care, including services by GP’s, hospitals, medical specialists and obstetricians

 - Community nursing services

 - Primary and secondary mental health care including treatment by a psychologist or psychiatric treatment

 - Physiotherapy up to the age of 18

 - Dental care until the age of 18.

 - Patient transport (e.g. ambulance)